sensu/sensu-pagerduty-handler/README.md

 ## Install from source

-Download the latest version of the sensu-pagerduty-handler from [releases][4] or create an executable script from this source.
+Download the latest version of the sensu-pagerduty-handler from [releases][4] or create an executable from this source.

 From the local path of the sensu-pagerduty-handler repository, run: